MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### ForceYouTubeRestrict
   #### Force minimum YouTube Restricted Mode

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Enforces a minimum Restricted Mode on YouTube and prevents users from picking a less restricted mode.

-Set to Strict (2) to enforce Strict Restricted Mode on YouTube.
+Set to 'Strict' to enforce Strict Restricted Mode on YouTube.

-Set to Moderate (1) to enforce the user to only use Moderate Restricted Mode and Strict Restricted Mode on YouTube.
+Set to 'Moderate' to enforce the user to only use Moderate Restricted Mode and Strict Restricted Mode on YouTube.
 They can't disable Restricted Mode.

-Set to Off (0) or don't configure this policy to not enforce Restricted Mode on YouTube.
+Set to 'Off' or don't configure this policy to not enforce Restricted Mode on YouTube.
 External policies such as YouTube policies might still enforce Restricted Mode.

+Policy options mapping:

-* 0 = Do not enforce Restricted Mode on YouTube
+* Off (0) = Do not enforce Restricted Mode on YouTube

-* 1 = Enforce at least Moderate Restricted Mode on YouTube
+* Moderate (1) = Enforce at least Moderate Restricted Mode on YouTube

-* 2 = Enforce Strict Restricted Mode for YouTube
+* Strict (2) = Enforce Strict Restricted Mode for YouTube

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes